kiesraad/abacus/documentatie/flowcharts/data-entry-forms.md

     %% elements
     flow-start([start])
-    go-to-prev-page([go to previous page])

-    error-any-prev-page{"error for any <br/> previous page?"}
-    error-cur-page{"error for <br/> current page?"}
-    warning-cur-page{"warning for <br/> current page?"}
-    warnings-accepted{"warning(s) accepted?"}
-    user-addresses-error{user addresses error}

-    user-addresses-warning{user addresses warning}

     next-button(next button)
-    call-api(call api)
+    call-api(call API)

+    errors-warnings-cur-page{"errors/warnings <br/> for current page?"}
+    errors-warnings-accepted{"errors/warnings accepted?"}
+    user-addresses-errors-warnings{user addresses errors/warnings}

+    accept-errors-warnings(accept errors/warnings)
     change-input(change input)
-    accept-warning(accept warning)

     go-to-next-page([go to next page])

 %% flow
     flow-start --> next-button
     next-button --> call-api
-    call-api --> error-any-prev-page
+    call-api --> errors-warnings-cur-page

-    error-any-prev-page -- yes --> go-to-prev-page
+    errors-warnings-cur-page -- yes --> errors-warnings-accepted

-    error-any-prev-page -- no --> error-cur-page
+    errors-warnings-accepted -- no --> user-addresses-errors-warnings

-    error-cur-page -- yes --> user-addresses-error

-    user-addresses-error -- resolve --> change-input
+    user-addresses-errors-warnings -- resolve --> change-input
     change-input --> next-button

-    error-cur-page -- no --> warning-cur-page
-    warning-cur-page -- yes --> warnings-accepted
-    warnings-accepted -- no --> user-addresses-warning
+    user-addresses-errors-warnings -- accept --> accept-errors-warnings
+    accept-errors-warnings --> next-button

-    warnings-accepted -- yes --> go-to-next-page
+    errors-warnings-accepted -- yes --> go-to-next-page
-    user-addresses-warning -- resolve --> change-input
-    user-addresses-warning -- accept --> accept-warning
-    accept-warning --> next-button

-    warning-cur-page -- no --> go-to-next-page
+    errors-warnings-cur-page -- no --> go-to-next-page

 ```

-- If there is a warning and the user changes the input, they should no longer have the option to accept the warning.
+- If there is a warning or error and the user changes the input, they should no longer have the option to accept the errors/warnings.
 They need to click "Next" first, to validate the changed input.
-- Currently, only error F.204 can trigger on a previous page such that the user is redirected to that page.

 ## Navigate away from page